Ontario Prescription Drug Benefit programs

-If you do not want to block access to health care providers, you can notify the Ontario Ministry of Health and Long-Term Care by completing a form.
+If you want to block access to health care providers, you can notify the Ontario Ministry of Health and Long-Term Care by completing a form.
 The Ministry has consent withdrawal/reinstatement forms on website: www.health.gov.on.ca/en/public/programs/claims_history/eda_fm.aspx .

 Information about your prescription medications may be important for treatment decisions.
 If you are thinking about restricting access to your information, we suggest that you talk to a health care professional you trust.